Skip to content

 Offspring are spawned as new ECS entities

-When reproduction succeeds, the lifecycle system creates a new PlantComponent, registers it in the spatial hash, and writes its initial energy into the environment.
+When reproduction succeeds, the lifecycle system creates a new PlantComponent, registers it in the spatial hash, writes its initial energy into the environment, and initializes the offspring’s last_reproduction_tick to its birth tick so newborns cannot bypass the species-specific cooldown.

 Mycorrhizal Networking